Hedwig of Masovia: Life

 John Garai died before 9 April 1428.
-In 1435, the Hungarian Diet began a process against Hedwig, who was accused of poisoning her husband, feared that he could discover her affair with one of his relatives, Nicholas Szécsényi.
+In 1435, the Hungarian Diet began a process against Hedwig, who was falsely accused of poisoning her husband.
+Allegedly, she killed her husband because she feared that he could discover her affair with one of his relatives, Nicholas Szécsényi.
 In addition, during the process she was accused of incitement to prostitution in the person of her daughter Catherine.
+It is generally believed that these false charges - and a show trial - were concocted in order to seize her property.

-The testimony of members of the Garai family, who belonged to the Hungarian elite, where enough evidence for King Sigismund, who dictated a harsh punishment against Hedwig: all her property was confiscated, and she was imprisoned for life in the castle of her husband's family.
+Members of the Garai family, who belonged to the Hungarian elite, testified against her.
+King Sigismund declared that all her property was to be confiscated, and she was imprisoned for life in the castle of her husband's family.
 She spent rest of her life in house arrest in good living conditions in the fort of Ladislaus Garai.